 - 101 Introduction to Leadership.
 An introduction to leadership theory begins the class.
 Analysis of historical leaders, contemporary leaders, and self as leader follows.
 Students end the class with a learning experience designed to foster collaboration among a team of students and one that gives opportunity for that team to articulate a shared vision.
 Credit 3 hours. - 206 Leadership and Ethical Worldviews.
 Study of proactive thought, personal and group visioning, ethics, and areas of personal leadership self-assessment will be covered.
 Facilitating group process and giving and receiving constructive criticism will be emphasized during the class time.
 Prerequisite: SOCS 101.
 Credit 3 hours. - 225 Philanthropy and Grantmaking.
 Students will explore the philanthropic process, nonprofit organizations and their boards.
-Exercises in grant writing, fundraising, strategic grant-making, and

-- 230 Applied Social Sciences.
+Exercises in grant writing, fundraising, strategic grant-making, and sustainable philanthropic impact will be experienced.
+The student-led Southwestern College Philanthropy Board (SCPB) will provide consultation and oversight to the class grant-making endeavors.
+The class will have access to SCPB funds to distribute to selected grant winners.
+Credit 3 hours. - 230 Applied Social Sciences.
 This course gives students an opportunity to explore ideas from a multitude of academic areas: history, political science, leadership, philosophy, religion, and psychology.
 One central issue will be the focal point for the entire course.
 Examination and analysis of the issue will be developed from the material presented in each academic area.
 The course will be team taught.
 Credit 3 hours. - 301 Global Culture.
 A concentrated study of selected major countries and culture areas outside Western culture.
 Credit 3 hours. - 302 Diversity.
-Twofold emphasis: 1) increasing students' awareness of their own ethnocultural roots and the influence of these roots on their world views and interactions with others, and 2) increasing students' understanding of and sensitivity to the experience of being an ethnic minority in the U.S. today.
+Twofold emphasis: 1) increasing students' awareness of their own ethnocultural roots and the influence of these roots on their world views and interactions with others, and 2) increasing

+- students' understanding of and sensitivity to the experience of being an ethnic minority in the U.S. today.
 Credit 3 hours. - 307 Leadership Research.
 Readings, experiential learning activities and reflective writing will help students develop leadership knowledge in four areas: facilitation, conflict resolution, creativity, and written persuasion.
 After an introduction to all four areas, students will choose one area to study in depth.
 Prerequisite: SOCS 206.
 Credit 3 hours. - 330 Service-Learning Travel.
 Students will prepare for a cross-cultural experience by reading, participate in the experience by travel and service, and then reflect on the experience through writing.
 Credit 1 to 3 hours. - 408 Leadership Practices.
 Students will envision, design, implement, and evaluate a project as the project leader, in consultation with peers and faculty.
 All project leaders will meet weekly for consultation.
 Prerequisite: SOCS 307.
 Credit 3 hours. - 460 Internship in Social Science.
 Internships are offered for experiential learning in social science-related fields.
-Prerequisites: Permission of a supervising faculty member in the Social Science division and submission of required paperwork to the registrar's office.
+Prerequisite: Consent of department head.
 Credit 6 to 14 hours.